 Processing of the prototypes takes about a week.

 Once the design is approved, the designers can now upload the design mock-ups to Zeplin.
 Zeplin is a collaborative application for designers and developers.
 The final design is uploaded for viewing and development, comments and feedback can be placed in the platform for the designers' use as well.

 Zeplin files are made available for the front end developers as a guide in the development of the application.

 Now that you have the basics of UI/UX, it's time to build your portfolio!
 If you have what it takes to join our Design and Engineering team, check out our careers page for more information.

 Read more posts by this author.

-Are you a Quality Assurance Analyst?
+Are you a Data Scientist?
 Join our team today!
-Background of the Role Code Ninja is looking for a Quality Assurance Analyst.
-You’ll be
+Background of the Role ImportGenius is the pioneer company in data analytics for the global import/export

 Career Opportunity: Full Stack Engineer

 Are you a Full Stack Engineer?
 Join our team today!
 Background of the Role Code Ninja is looking for a Full Stack Engineer.
 If you ever